 Our Compensation Committee relies on experience with other companies in our industry and third-party industry compensation surveys, including those compiled and periodically provided to the Compensation Committee by Radford, executive compensation data as reported in peer company proxies, and internally generated comparisons of the various elements of total compensation to peer group companies, or the Peer Group, to determine base salary, performance-based cash bonuses and performance-based equity awards and the portion of total compensation each element should comprise.
-We believe that a larger portion of our named executive officers' compensation should be based on performance than that of our lower-level employees.
+Given our named executive officers' level of responsibility in the Company and impact on the performance of the Company, we believe that a larger portion of our named executive officers' compensation should be based on performance than that of our lower-level employees.
 Consistent with our compensation philosophy, we have structured each element of our compensation program as described below.

 We design our base pay to provide the essential reward for an employee's work.
 Once base pay levels are determined, annual increases in base pay are provided to recognize an employee's expanded role and capabilities, specific performance achievements and contributions.
-Adjustments may also be made for changes in comparable peer company compensation levels.
+Adjustments may also be made for changes in comparable peer company compensation levels in order to remain competitive to attract and retain employees.